U.S. Route 41: Florida

 US 41 is in the process of being widened throughout the northern Tampa Bay suburbs.
 It is currently six lanes wide between Tampa, Lutz, and much of Land o' Lakes, and again between Garden Grove and Brooksville.
 It is also four lanes wide in Tampa south of BUS US 41, between a section north of Land o' Lakes, Masaryktown, and Garden Grove, and south of Inverness.
 A large portion of US 41 is co-designated along the unmarked State Road 45 between Belle Meade and High Springs.

 From US 92 in Tampa to US 41 Business and State Road 676 near the unincorporated Palm River-Clair Mel, US 41 carries the unsigned State Road 599 designation.
-It contains the northwestern end of the Tamiami Trail at the SR 60 intersection.
+It contains the northern end of the Tamiami Trail at the SR 60 intersection.
 It is normally three lanes wide, but between Interstate 4 and the northern terminus of SR 569 it is only two lanes wide.
 The unsigned state highway is 5.6 mi long.
 At the northern terminus, US 41 turns west.
 (If one continues straight, 40th Street leads to Busch Gardens Tampa.)
 Major intersections include State Road 574, SR 569, I-4, SR 60, and the Lee Roy Selmon Expressway (SR 618).

 In Northern Florida, US 41 runs along the DeSoto Trail between Floral City and Williston and again between High Springs, and Lake City.